enkatsu/osc_broadcaster/docs/index.md

 ## Disconnect

 You can exclude a target client from the distribution by sending an OSC message to "osc_broadcast" with the address pattern `/server/disconnect` from your client application.

+If the port number to broadcast is specified for each IP address, the port number must be added to the first argument of the OSC message.
+For example, a message like `/server/disconnect 12001`.
+Details are explained on that page.

 ![](image/figure/5.png)
 ![](image/figure/8.png)